Series: Shougeki Gouraigan

-A "love comedy battle hero"
+A "love comedy battle hero" tokusatsu

-show with original story by Amemiya Keita of
+show with original story by Keita Amemiya

-fame and written by
+fame and written by Toshiki Inoue

 In another dimension, there exists a place called the World of Absolute Truth, or Chou Shinkai.
 In this world live (mostly) virtuous super beings called Hikaribito (People of Light).
 However, some of them fall from virtue and commit crimes.
 They are known as Kageribito (People of Shadow).